 We are looking for new visually impaired and sighted riders.
 We will give you training and a chance to find out if it is right for you.
-Membership is free but we do insist that all our riders join Cycling UK (either as full members or as affiliate members).
+Membership is free but we ask that all our riders join Cycling UK (either as full members or as affiliate members).
 This provides you with an excellent level of insurance.
 If you would like to join, contact us.

 Visually impaired riders